 Obesity is one of the biggest health concerns in America today.
 For decades weight has been on the rise in the U.S. even as doctors and experts warn people that packing on pounds can have very negative consequences.
 It’s lead to a barrage of studies and surveys that are closely tracking whether people are shedding or gaining weight.

 If you need an indicator of the state of obesity, all you have to do is look at the top medications being prescribed to consumers.
 The number one drug not paid through health insurance is phentermine, a drug used to suppress hunger and mitigate obesity risks.
-Many other top medications in the U.S. are used to treat high cholesterol, obesity side effects and related health conditions.
+Many other top medications in the U.S. are used to treat high cholesterol, obesity side effects,

 It’s just one of many red flags that signal the obesity epidemic is far from over.